 We've shipped RAG systems for pharmaceutical intelligence, consumer product reviews, legal document management, engineering documentation, and enterprise knowledge bases.
 Not prototypes — production systems that real people depend on every day.
+This article documents what we have learned optimizing these systems for production: what to tune, in what order, and why the fundamentals matter more than the frontier.

 Here's what we've actually learned.
 No theory, no hype, just the patterns and pitfalls from building retrieval-augmented generation at scale.